rhysd/actionlint/README.md

 [Playground](https://rhysd.github.io/actionlint#eJzLz7NSKCgtzuDKyk8qtuJSUChJLS4B0QoKxSWpBcUQpoKCrkJRKVBpanJGvoJ6RmpOTr46UCbENTgEogIoW6ybD1RRmlSaV1Kqm5MIMoiAOUmVqeoAYX8k5Q==)

 Some mappings must include specific keys.
-For example, job mapping must include `runs-on:` and `steps:`.
+For example, job mappings must include `runs-on:` and `steps:`.

 And duplicate in keys is not allowed.
 In workflow syntax, comparing keys is **case insensitive**.
-For example, job ID `test` in lower case and job ID `TEST` in upper case are not able to exist in the same workflow.
+For example, the job ID `test` in lower case and the job ID `TEST` in upper case are not able to exist in the same workflow.

 actionlint checks these missing required keys and duplicate of keys while parsing, and reports an error.